Pre-Columbian Ecuador: Preceramic period

-The preceramic period begins with the first human settlement at the end of the last glacial and continues until around 4200 BCE.
+The preceramic period begins with the first human settlement at the end of the last glacial and continues until around 4200 BC.
 The Las Vegas and Inga cultures dominated this period.

 Las Vegas culture

 The Las Vegas is the first known culture in Ecuador.
-They lived on the Santa Elena Peninsula on the coast of Ecuador between 9000 and 6000 BCE.
+They lived on the Santa Elena Peninsula on the coast of Ecuador between 9000 and 6000 BC.
 The skeletal remains and other finds show evidence the culture once flourished in the area.
 Scientists have classified three phases of cultural development.
 The earliest people were hunter-gatherers and fishermen.
-At approximately 6000 BCE, the culture was among the first to begin farming (bottle gourd, Lagenaria siceraria, and an early type of maize, Zea mays L.) The best known remains of the culture are The Lovers of Sumpa.
+At approximately 6000 BC, the culture was among the first to begin farming (bottle gourd, Lagenaria siceraria, and an early type of maize, Zea mays L.) The best known remains of the culture are The Lovers of Sumpa.
 These human remains and other items can be seen at Museo Los Amantes de Sumpa y Centro Cultural in Santa Elena.